Kannikadass William Antony

 Kannikadass William Antony (born 27 February 1965) is an Indian Roman Catholic prelate, who is currently bishop emeritus of Mysore.
+Antony’s resignation was officially accepted by Pope Francis in January 2024, following a series of allegations against him, including accusations of sexual misconduct, financial impropriety, and other controversies during his tenure.
+He now holds the title of bishop emeritus of Mysore.
+Retired Archbishop Bernard Moras was appointed to serve as apostolic administrator of the diocese after his resignation.

 Early life

 Msgr.
 Antony was born on 27 February 1965 in Pollibetta, Mysore.
 He was the only son of M. G. Antony and J. Philomena.
 He completed his primary and secondary education at Good Shepherd School, St. Mary’s School, and St. Philomena’s High School, all located in Mysore.

 After completing his secondary education, he entered St. Mary’s Minor Seminary in Bannimantap, Mysore, and simultaneously enrolled at St. Philomena’s College in Mysore.
 Later, he completed his bachelor's degree in Philosophy and a year of Regency at St. Antony’s Shrine Dornahalli, K. R. Nagar before moving to St. Peter’s Pontifical Seminary in Bangalore to pursue his theological studies.

 He completed his master’s degree in Canon Law from St. Peter’s Pontifical Institute in Bangalore and also acquired a bachelor's degree in Education and a master's degree in Christianity from the University of Mysore.